KaikaiZhao/Machine_Learning_Notes/useful_links.md

 2. This link gives us a sketch of Neural Network Datasets in Matlab toolbox.
 For my computer, the directory is '/usr/local/MATLAB/R2014a/toolbox/nnet/nndemos/nndatasets'
 <https://blog.csdn.net/u011701569/article/details/54289984>

+3. A useful link to download books: http://libgen.io/